Conducted by Mary Ebach (ME)

 TB: It was known as the Blumenfelder Karch, Blumenfeld church.

 TB: Yah, a country church.

-ME: Your parents and grandparents helped
+ME: Your parents and grandparents helped build it?

 ME: What did your dad do to help build it?

 ME: Did he bring horses in?

 TB: That I couldn't say.
 Well, they didn't dig no foundations at that time, but they had dug one [before].
 That was the last time I saw the country church.
 Then they moved the country church to my grandpa's land that he had homesteaded when he come to the Blumenfeld country.
 They moved it across the lake and it just about went down.
 And there were so many people who were against the moving part, but they finally got it out.